RedHatNordicsSA/ansible-roadshow/vagrant/Vagrant.md

 # How to set up local env using Vagrant

+NOTE: tested with MacOS and VirtualBox only.
+May work with other envs as well.

 Prerequisites:  Make sure you have a ssh key pair in your $HOME/.ssh/id_rsa(.pub), it will be used with ansible.

 Install [Vagrant](https://www.vagrantup.com).